-SEO is not that hard!
-As I decided to set to work on this post, I did a Google search for “SEO is not that hard” to see how many articles were already written on this topic.
+SEO is not hard!
+As I decided to set to work on this post, I did a Google search for “SEO is not hard” to see how many articles were already written on this topic.
 Not surprisingly, when I clicked on some of the results, I found a book-long “SEO guide for beginners.”

 HELLO???
-Why did you title your post SEO is not that hard and then write out the most comprehensive guide, that even a girl that’s been doing SEO for years, found difficult to read?
-I am here to make it easy for you because SEO is REALLY not that hard!!!
+Why did you title your post SEO is not hard and then write out the most comprehensive guide, that even a girl that’s been doing SEO for years, found difficult to read?
+I am here to make it easy for you because SEO is REALLY not hard!!!

 Before I start, I will let you know, one of the reasons bloggers write book long posts is because content with a higher word count performs better in Google.
 I am not concerned with that in this post.
 Word quality is more important than word count, and I am trying to keep things simple for you.